LASpencer/Tiki-Bros/README.md

 5. The game must feature graphics, particle effects, and audio
 6. The game should attempt to maintain a framerate of 60 frames per second

+These are implemented as follows:

+1. The game starts at a main menu screen, which as well as Play and Quit buttons has the option to check controls and view the game's credits
+2. The game is a 3D platformer, involving jumping between platforms to reach new areas and killing or avoiding enemies.
+One level of the game has been created
+3. After dying three times, the game is over, sending the player to the Game Over scene.
+Also, reaching the hand at the end of the level finishes the game.
+4. On pausing the game, the player has the option to return to the main menu.
+This is also available on the various game over or completion scenes.
+5. Particle effects are used in various places, for the fire and smoke in torches (both in game and on some menu screens), for a waterfall effect, for sparkles around treasure, and as explosions when characters are killed.
+As well as background music, audio is used for sound effects from collecting items, attacking and punching sounds, and footsteps.
+6. The game runs at the default 60 frames per second